epfl-exts/amld24-applications-ML-workshop/README.md

 [![Anomaly Detection](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/epfl-exts/amld24-applications-ML-workshop/blob/main/timeseries_regression_case_study/timeseries_prediction_workbook.ipynb)

-2. **Run Hands-On locally on your machine**:
+### Run Hands-On locally on your machine

 Should you prefer to run the hands-on locally on your machine, there are three steps to follow:

-**(I) Clone the content**: Clone this repository from Github to your local machine using the following command in your terminal:
+1. **Clone the content**: Clone this repository from Github to your local machine using the following command in your terminal:

 ```
 git clone https://github.com/epfl-exts/amld24-applications-ML-workshop.git